muratiakos/kitchen-ec2/README.md

 ## <a name="default-config"></a> Default Configuration

 This driver can determine AMI and username login for a select number of platforms in each region.

+For Windows instances the generated Administrator password is fetched automatically from Amazon EC2 with the same private key as we use for SSH logins to Linux.
 Currently, the following platform names are
 supported:

 ```ruby